rust-lang/this-week-in-rust/drafts/2014-12-15-this-week-in-rust.md

   explicitly][optin].
 This is part of the [opt-in-builtin traits RFC (colloquially knows as OIBIT)][optin-rfc] which is supposed to remove some potential footguns from the typesystem.
+* Most use of closures have been [converted][unboxed] to 'unboxed closures', the new, more flexible, closure model.
+As a result of API changes some downstream code will break, the PR has detailed instructions for the transition.
 * Slight adjustments have been made to the `fmt` API to make them [safe][fmt].
 These APIs are rarely used directly.
 * It's now [impossible to explicitly call the `call` method][call] of